StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 [Apache Cassandra](https://cassandra.apache.org) is a highly scalable and robust database system.
 TheHive is fully compatible with Apache Cassandra's latest stable release, version 4.0.x.

 !!! info "Upgrading from Cassandra 3.x"
-    This guide is intended for fresh installations.
-If you're currently using Cassandra 3.x and planning an upgrade, we recommend referring to the [**dedicated guide**](./upgrade-from-4.x.md).
+    This guide targets fresh installations.
+If you're currently using Cassandra 3.x and planning an upgrade, refer to the [Upgrade from TheHive 4.x](./upgrade-from-4.x.md) topic.

 ### Installation